 "We need the government to ensure a level playing field so that the power that's accumulated by big corporations doesn't obliterate the right of small business to survive and thrive in our nation," he says.

 He sees another key factor in protecting our freedoms as ensuring that our country works toward peace and avoids unnecessary conflicts.

 "While I personally felt that the Iraq war was one of the worst blunders in history, the people who served in that war were willing to risk their lives for the nation," he adds.
 "And they deserve our highest respect and should be honored and helped when they come back to civilian life."

 Pennoyer's generation is often referred to as "the greatest," but he believes every generation has the qualities that will save and serve liberty.

-Remembering WWII American sacrifices on D Day in France, and using a historic line from the "Battle Hymn of the Republic" to illustrate the fight against the enemies of freedom, Pennoyer hopes his call to action helps inspire generations of today to do their part.
+Using a reminder of the WWII America sacrifices on D Day in France, and a historic line from the "Battle Hymn of the Republic" to illustrate the fight against the enemies of freedom, Pennoyer hopes his call to action helps inspire generations of today to do their part.

 get more stories like this via email

 DENVER - On Wednesday, leaders from Colorado's 13 community colleges joined a national effort to help more of the state's adults get credentials and …

 LAS VEGAS, Nev. -- Today, a virtual summit hosted by the Las Vegas Mayor's Faith Initiative looks at the crisis of missing and murdered Indigenous …